csinva/csinva.github.io/_notes/ml/deep_learning.md

   - then, given new location / angle, send a ray through for each pixel and see color when it hits smth
   - [Implicit Neural Representations with Periodic Activation Functions](https://vsitzmann.github.io/siren/)
     - similar paper
+- architecture search: learning to learn
+- *optimal brain damage* - starts with fully connected and weeds out connections (Lecun)
+- *tiling* - train networks on the error of previous networks